 Check out Ten Favorite Summer Tomato Salads (plus Honorable Mentions) for more amazing salad ideas for summer tomatoes!

 - 1 tsp. fresh lime juice

-- 3-4 slices bacon, cooked very crisp then crumbled (Use more or less bacon to taste.)
+- 4 slices bacon, cooked very crisp then crumbled (see notes)

 - salt and fresh ground black pepper to taste

-- Tear up the lettuce and wash and spin dry in a salad spinner; then divide between two salad bowls.
+- Tear up the lettuce and wash and spin dry in a salad spinner (affiliate link); then divide between two salad bowls.